University of Michigan Herbarium: History

 The Herbarium's collection was established in 1837.
-Dr. Asa Gray was appointed Professor of Botany and Zoology in 1838.
+Asa Gray was appointed Professor of Botany and Zoology in 1838.
 Collections were moved to the Main Building (later Mason Hall) in 1841.
 The first published research paper based on the university's botanical holdings came in 1877, when a paper by Professor Mark W. Harrington was published in the Botanical Journal of the Linnean Society.

 Mycologist Alexander H. Smith spent his entire career at the University of Michigan Herbarium, and was its longtime director.